 In a truly democratic state, "the pro-active role of the judiciary system and of the judicial committees is essential, as these must always be involved in all the stages of any reform process, either directly or through appropriate consultation.
-The judiciary system must be involved in creating successful criteria and key performance indicators to assess reforms effectively".1
+The judiciary system must be involved in creating successful criteria and performance indicators to assess reforms effectively".828 the overwhelming view of the majority of the magistrates' body and the negative consecutive notifications issued by the plenum of the Superior Council of Magistracy.
+During October 2017, approximately 4,000 Romanian judges and prosecutors, ie more than half of their total number, acquiesced to the Memorandum for the withdrawal of the draft law amending the "justice laws" addressed to the Government of Romania, and in November 2017, over 90 % of the general assemblies of the Romanian courts and prosecutor's offices opposed the current law projects adopted by the Parliament.
+Consequently, over 6,000 Romanian judges and prosecutors did not accept this draft bill, but their will was not taken into account and any dialogue with them was avoided.
+Moreover, the silent protests of the Romanian magistrates, taking place in front of the courts' offices since 18 December 2017, are notorious, being presented by the press from around the world.829

-The parliamentary debate on the above mentioned law drafts ignored the overwhelming view of the majority of the magistrates' body and the negative consecutive notifications issued by the plenum of the Superior Council of
+The parliamentary debate on the above mentioned law drafts ignored

-1 See the Report of the European Network of Judicial Committees - Judiciary Reform in Europe - part II.
-Guidelines for an effective justice act (2012-2013), available on the web page: https://www.csm1909.ro/ViewFile.ashx?guid=1b241460-f8ab-48da-8b4c-4f7c224de4b1|InfoCSM [consulted last time on 11 February 2018].
+828 See the Report of the European Network of Judicial Committees - Judiciary Reform in Europe - part II.
+Guidelines for an effective justice act (2012-2013), available on the web page: https:/ /www.csm1909.ro/ViewFile.ashx?guid= 1b241460-f8ab-48da-8b4c-4f7c224de4b1|InfoCSM [consulted last time on 11 February 2018].